-The development of metacarpophalangeal deformities was not prevented.
-Nineteen per cent of the metacarpophalangeal joints that had full passive extension at the beginning of the study developed flexion deformities (Fig. 4).
-In addition, thirtynine per cent of these joints lost flexion range with a mean loss of total passive motion of fifteen degrees.
+The development of metacorpophalangeal joints that had full passive extension at the beginning of the study developed flexion deformities.
+(Fig. 4) In addition, thirty-nine per cent of these joints lost flexion range with a mean loss of total passive motion of fifteen degrees.

-Correction of flexion deformities of the metacarpophalangeal joint was not consistently achieved (Fig. 5).
-Nineteen metacarpophalangeal joints had a flexion deformity at the onset of the splint program.
+Correction of flexion deformities of the metacarpophalangeal joint was not consistently achieved.
+(Fig. 5) Nineteen metacarpophalangeal joints had a flexion deformity at the onset of the splint program.
 Of these, eight improved, eight were worse and three did not change.
 In addition, five more joints developed flexion deformities during the splinting program.
 The mean loss of total motion in this group was thirteen degrees.

-In the comparison group twelve per cent of the metacarpophalangeal joints developed flexion deformities and thirtytwo per cent lost flexion range.
+In the comparison group twelve per cent of the metacarpophalangeal joints developed flexion deformities and thirty-two per cent lost flexion range.
 The total range, however, was essentially unchanged.